Progress API¶

 Primary API for creating progress reporters.
 This is the function client code will use the most often.

-The outcomes and states variables configure multiple states for multi-state progress bars.
-See Multiple States for details on how states are handled and how these arguments configure them.
+variables configure multiple states for multi-state progress bars.
+See Multiple States for details on how states are handled and how these arguments configure them.- Parameters:

 Uniform interface to progress reporting APIs.